2026-Anderson-lab-spring

 Samara Tanner

-Samara Tanner is a Third Year at UVA.
+Samara Tanner is a Fourth Year at UVA.
 She has been interested in science for as long as she can remember and particularly enjoys studying biology to understand the mechanisms by which the body functions.
 Taking an immunology course at UVA inspired her to learn more about how translational research can advance medicine and contribute to the development of new therapeutics, which she hopes she will be able to apply in her future pursuit of medical research.
 In her free time, she enjoys lifting weights, backpacking, and watching basketball, football, and hockey.

 Former Lab Members